-The experiment entitled “Response of transplanted finger millet to integrated nutrient management under central Malwa region of M.P.” was carried out at new experimental cum demonstration field, Shri Vaishnav Institute of Agriculture, Shri Vaishnav Vidyapeeth Vishwavidyalaya, Indore during Kharif 2024.
-The topography of experimental field was levelled and well drained.
-The soil type was medium black clay in texture with low in available nitrogen (208.45 kg ha-1), medium in phosphorus (16.54 kg ha-1) and high in potassium (436.12 kg ha-1).
-The soil organic carbon content, pH, and EC was 0.50 per cent, 7.37, and 0.78 dSm-1 respectively.
+The experiment entitled “Response of transplanted finger millet to integrated nutrient management under the central Malwa region of M.P.” was carried out at a new experimental cum demonstration field, Shri Vaishnav Institute of Agriculture, Shri Vaishnav Vidyapeeth Vishwavidyalaya, Indore, during Kharif 2024.
+The topography of the experimental field was levelled and well-drained.
+The soil type was medium black clay in texture with low available nitrogen (208.45 kg ha-1), medium in phosphorus (16.54 kg ha-1) and high in potassium (436.12 kg ha-1).
+The soil organic carbon content, pH, and EC were 0.50 per cent, 7.37, and 0.78 dSm-1, respectively.
 The field experiment was carried out in randomized block design with eight treatments consisted of T1 – Absolute control, T2 – RDF, T3 – 75 % RDF + 25 % RDN through FYM, T4 - 50 % RDF + 50 % RDN through FYM, T5 - 75 % RDF + 25 % RDN through vermicompost, T6 - 50 % RDF + 50 % RDN through vermicompost, T7 - 75 % RDF + 25 % RDN through poultry manure, T8 - 50 % RDF + 50 % RDN through poultry manure, and each experimental unit was replicated thrice having the gross plot size of 3.60 x 4.50 m2 and net plot 2.15 x 4.30 m2.
 This experiment tested the recommended finger millet variety, Dapoli 3.
-150 m2 nursery area was required for raising seedlings for one ha area.
+A 150 m2 nursery area was required for raising seedlings for a ha area.
 The land was ploughed, and beds were prepared with a bed size of 2.0 x 2.0 m2 with a height of 10 cm.
-2 kg FYM and ½ kg urea was applied incorporated into soil bed before sowing.
-The seeds were broadcasted evenly on the beds.
-Powdered FYM over the beds was evenly sprinkled to cover the seeds and watering was done at evening hours.
+2 kg FYM and ½ kg urea were applied and incorporated into the soil bed before sowing.
+The seeds were broadcast evenly on the beds.
+Powdered FYM over the beds was evenly sprinkled to cover the seeds, and watering was done in the evening hours.
 Seedlings were ready for transplanting at 21 DAS.
-One ploughing with a tractor followed by one harrowing was done with provisions for irrigation channels and path.
+One ploughing with a tractor, followed by one harrowing, was done with provisions for irrigation channels and a path.
 The experimental field was laid out as per the plan of layout.
 Further, levelling of individual plots was done before transplanting with the help of rakes to facilitate uniform distribution of water and nutrients.
-One or two seedlings were transplanted on each hill at different distance as per the treatment.
-The gap filling was carried out as soon as the mortality was notice after planting to maintain the optimum plant population.
-Five representative plants were selected randomly from each net plot to monitor periodical growth and development stages of crop.
+One or two seedlings were transplanted on each hill at different distances as per the treatment.
+The gap filling was carried out as soon as the mortality was noticed after planting to maintain the optimum plant population.
+Five representative plants were selected randomly from each net plot to monitor the periodical growth and development stages of the crop.
 The selected plants were fixed with wooden sticks and labelled with tags.
-The same plants were harvested separately for recording bio-metric observations.
-The standard method of analysis of variance was used for analysing the data for Randomized Block Design (Panse and Sukhatme,1985).
-The f test of significance was used for testing the null hypothesis and appropriate standard error of mean (SE+) for each treatment effect and where the treatment effect was significant, critical difference (C.D.) at 5 per cent probability level was worked out for testing the significance of treatment differences.
+The same plants were harvested separately for recording biometric observations.
+The standard method of analysis of variance was used for analysing the data for the Randomised Block Design (Panse and Sukhatme,1985).
+The F-test of significance was used for testing the null hypothesis and the appropriate standard error of mean (SE+) for each treatment effect and where the treatment effect was significant, a critical difference (C.D.) at a 5 per cent probability level was worked out for testing the significance of treatment differences.

 RESULT AND DISCUSSION